mlfarinha/leida-matlab/README.md

 - ***SelectK***: define the number of PL states (K) to consider for further analyses;
 - ***LEiDA_directory***: main directory of the LEiDA Toolbox; this should be a folder containing a folder (for example, designated LEiDA_Functions) which contains all the functions available in the toolbox;
 - ***run_name***: name of the current run to be used to create a folder to save the results from the LEiDA analyses;
+- ***n_permutations***: number of permutations to be performed in hypothesis tests.
+For the first analysis to be relatively quick, run around 500 permutations, but then increase to 10000 to increase the reliability of the final statistical results (p-values) for publication.
+- ***n_bootstraps***: number of bootstrap samples within each permutation.
+For the first analysis to be relatively quick, choose around 10, but then increase to 500 for more reliable final results.

 After filling the input parameters click *Run* on your Matlab dashboard.